 This ISC will be unlike any other, combining the excitement of Convention with the thrill of international travel to a completely new country.
 With this new experience comes many questions.
 Here is some general information.

 ISC will be held at the Chiang Mai International Convention and Exhibition Center (456 Mueang Chiang Mai District, Chiang Mai 50300, Thailand).
 General events will take place at the Convention Center, while athletic events will take place only 2.2 miles (3.6 km) away at the 700-Year Sports Stadium and arenas.
 Since ISC is taking place at a convention center, housing will not be offered on location.
 Rather, accommodations will be the responsibility of the individual or the school.
 This affords attendees the opportunity to stay at any hotel of their choice, according to their preferences.
 Most hotels include breakfast with the cost of the room.
 Food will be on site, through different vendors.
 Each participant will pay for individual meals and will have a wide variety of cuisine and prices from which to choose.
 There are a few options for transportation, accommodating the individual as well as the larger groups.
 The Convention Fee does not include housing, meals, or transportation.
-Check the ISC website for more information as we get closer to ISC.

 Here are answers to some frequently asked questions: